waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 your rln identity key is: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx your rln identity commitment key is: 6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012
 ```
-Then, the execution command will look like:
+Then, the execution command will look like (inspect the last three config options):
 ```
 ./build/chat2  --fleet:test --content-topic:/toy-chat/2/luzhou/proto --rln-relay:true --rln-relay-dynamic:true --eth-mem-contract-address:0x5DE1Fb10345Ef1647629Df30e6C397297Da09A1d  --eth-account-address:your_eth_account --eth-account-privatekey:your_eth_private_key  --eth-client-address:your_goerli_node  --ports-shift=1  --rln-relay-membership-index:63 --rln-relay-id:xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx --rln-relay-id-commitment:6c6598126ba10d1b70100893b76d7f8d7343eeb8f5ecfd48371b421c5aa6f012

 ```

 # Sample test output
-Below, is a sample test of running two chat clients.
+In this section, a sample test of running two chat clients is provided.
 Note that the values used for `eth-account-address`, `eth-account-privatekey`, and `eth-client-address` in the following code snippets are junk and not valid.

+`Alice` and `Bob` the two chat clients are connected to the test fleets.
-In the following sample test, `Alice` sends 4 messages namely, `message1`, `message2`, `message3`, and `message4` though only three of them arrive at the `Bob` side.
+`Alice` sends 4 messages namely, `message1`, `message2`, `message3`, and `message4`.
+However, only three of them reach `Bob`.
-The two messages `message2` and `message3` have identical RLN epoch values, so, one of them will be discarded by the test fleets as a spam message.
+This is because the two messages `message2` and `message3` have identical RLN epoch values, so, one of them get discarded by the test fleets as a spam message.
+The test fleets do not relay `message3` further, hence `Bob` never receives it.
 You can check this fact by looking at the `Bob` console, where `message3` is missing.
-The test fleets do not relay `message3` further, hence `Bob` never receives it.

 Alice
 ```